gusl/CalibrationCurves/README.md

 where **g** is a non-decreasing function.
 We don't know what `cgam` uses under the hood to enforce this shape constraint, but it does appear to work -- the MLE seems to always be an isotonic function.
 Unfortunately, isotonicity is not guaranteed for the confidence intervals (CIs).
-Our methods also don't guarantee that the quantile will be isotonic as a function of X, but they do improve the situation significantly.
+While our methods don't guarantee that the quantile will be isotonic as a function of X, but they do improve this significantly.

 <img
 src="https://github.com/gusl/CalibrationCurves/blob/main/builtin.png" width=180 height=200>